-While these measures show a slight improvement for the region, the continued out-migration of population from the region, and from Cuyahoga County in particular, presents risks for potential re-segregation, or at least for a slowing of the integration in the region.
-As many researchers have noted, the areas of the country that have shown the most gains in terms of residential integration have been those in the south and west that have experienced the largest population growth.39 In fact, of the 10 most segregated large metropolitan areas in 2000, all are in the Northeast or Midwest, while Fort Lauderdale (which ranked fifth most-segregated in 1980) and Los Angeles (which ranked ninth in 1980) have dropped to 29th and 19th, respectively.
+While these measures show a slight improvement for the region, the continued out-migration of population from the region, and from Cuyahoga County in particular, presents challenges for racial integration in the region.
+As many researchers have noted, the areas of the country that have shown the most gains in terms of residential integration have been those in the south and west that have experienced the largest population growth.
+In fact, of the 10 most segregated large metropolitan areas in 2010, all but one (Los Angeles) are in the Northeast or Midwest.